armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

-typically do not end up in the dynamically linked ELF file (although there are of course exceptions, for example when there is a complete copy of third party software included in the package), so the separation between package and third party code tends to be clean.
+typically do not end up in the dynamically linked ELF file (although there are of course exceptions, for example when there is a complete copy of third party software included in the package), so the separation between package and third party code tends to be fairly clean.
 Information extracted from binaries in a package usually is from just that package.

 Extracting identifiers from the binary has advantages over extracting identifiers from the source code: in many packages not all source code files